-1. An poster presentation given by the student; 2.
+1. A poster presentation given by the student; 2.
 A short report from the student on his/her experiences.
-3. A transcript for the year from the host university, indicating satisfactory performance.
+3. A transcript for the year from the host university.

 Satisfactory overall performance is required across all three tasks for the student to pass the unit.